Japanese noodle - Udon, Soba, Ramen

 Chinese cuisine has also noodle dish.

-Ramen uses Chinese noodle, but Ramen is a Japanese dish developing in Japan.
+But Ramen is a Japanese dish developing in Japan.

 Basically, ramen is hot menu.

-But, because special alkali water is used, the noodle is yellow.
+But, because special alkali water is used, the color of noodle is yellow.

 Ramen soup is very different from traditional Japanese soup.

-So it is very richly-textured clear soup.
+So it becomes very richly-textured clear soup.

 This is the normal basic soup.

 It is made from only pig bone and is white and thick soup.